+Tetanus/Diphtheria Rubella

-Tetanus/Diphtheria Rubella Measles (rubella) Mumps Hepatitis B Polio
+Measles (rubella) Mumps

+Hepatitis B Polio

 Meningitis Varicella (Chicken Pox)

-Tuberculosis\ (PPD/Mantoux)
+Tuberculosis (IGRA) , , , , , , , , , , , , , , , , , , ,

+If positive, a chest x-ray is required

 Health care services are offered by primary care providers chosen by the student at the time of registration.
 The Occupational Health Program Office consults with students in regard to safety and health related issues pertinent to all health care professionals and conducts TB testing annually.
-All student health records are maintained in accordance to guidelines specified by the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
+All student health records are maintained in accordance with guidelines specified by the Health Insurance Portability and Accountability Act (HIPAA) of 1996.

 Article 7.7 Training - The Office of Environmental Safety requires that all students view the annually updated OSHA Bloodborne Pathogens (BBP) Training Film and be trained to prevent transmission of tuberculosis.
-Students may consult with a dean in the Office of Student Affairs in regard to all available health care service options in the Texas Medical Center.
-The Office of Corporate Compliance Programs requires that all BCM students, visiting students and Observers complete the on-line training in regard to HIPAA.
+Students may consult with their Program Director in regards to all available health care service options in the Texas Medical Center.
+The Office of Corporate Compliance Programs requires that all BCM students, visiting students and Observers complete the on-line training regarding HIPAA.